 The legalization of sports betting has the potential to impact Major League Baseball in a big way.
 In fact, the MLB at one time feared the impact of legal sports betting so much that it joined the other major sports leagues in a lawsuit challenging New Jersey’s attempt to legalize sports betting within state lines.

-The MLB ultimately failed in its attempt to stop New Jersey from legalizing sports betting, but losing the Supreme Court case may in fact have been one the best things to ever happen to the MLB.
+The MLB ultimately failed in its attempt to stop New Jersey from legalizing sports betting, but losing the Supreme Court case may in fact have been one the best things to ever happen to the league.

 According to a study commissioned by the American Gaming Association, the MLB stands to see annual revenue grow by more than $1 billion as a result of the Supreme Court decision.
 The study, which was conducted by the Nielsen Company, estimates that if legal sports betting becomes widespread in the US, the MLB will see more than $950 million in increased revenue due to enhanced fan engagement alone and another $154 million as a result of new advertising sponsorships with gaming companies.